utep-cs-systems-courses/su21-led-toy-oanevarez/project/README.md

 In this folder you'll find:

-blink2 - dim led &  blink led
+blink2 - handles led turning on with buttons and buzzer sounds with buttons
-buzzer2 - speaker
-button2 - tbd